 Employers that train workers through this system are eligible for grants, significant tax credits, and other benefits

 Colorado Customized Training Act.
-The purpose of the Colorado FIRST Job Training Program is to encourage quality economic development by providing training assistance as an incentive for the location of new or expanding firms in Colorado, as well as to provide worker training or retraining for companies affected by major technological change or where training is crucial for worker retention.
-CFEI assists companies with training for workers in new or upgraded permanent jobs and provides short-term training for specific jobs.
-All training is designed with employer input and approval.
-The state of Colorado provides financial assistance for ...
+The purpose of the Colorado FIRST and Existing Industry Job Training Programs (CFEI) is to encourage quality economic development by providing training assistance as an incentive for the location of new or expanding firms in Colorado, as well as to provide worker training or retraining for companies affected by major technological change or where training is crucial for worker retention.
+CFEI assists companies with training for workers in new or upgraded permanent jobs and provides short-term training for ...